karinevieira/karinevieira/README.md

 - 👩‍💻 I'm currently working with Ruby on Rails and PostgreSQL

-- 🧠 I'm currently learning Ruby on Rails
+- 🧠 I'm currently learning about View Components, Interactors, Hotwire and Stimulus

 <div>
   <a href="https://www.linkedin.com/in/karine-vieira-01886818a/" target="_blank">